 First Homeownership Grant

 Are you eligible for the first home owners grant?
-If you and your partner have never purchased a property before, you will likely qualify for a “First Home Buyer Grant” (FHOG).
+If you and your partner have never bought a property in Australia before, you will likely qualify for a “First Home Buyer Grant” (FHOG).

 FHOG is a nationwide program, but each state has its funding and the amount varies from state to state.

-The government will determine whether you can get the subsidy based on whether you have previously purchased a house or investment property and whether your spouse or partner has also purchased a home or investment property.
+The government will determine whether you can get the subsidy based on whether you have previously purchased a house or investment property and whether your spouse or partner has also purchased a home or investment property in Australia.

 Frequently Asked Questions

-What are the characteristics of the Australian Real Estate Market?
+What are the characteristics of the Australian Real Estate Investment Market?